Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 1. Existing Features

 * The clinic name and logo remain consistant amoung all pages for familiarity.
-* The footer also remains consisent across pages and contain contact information and external links to socail media.
+* The footer also remains consisent across pages and contains contact information and external links to socail media.
 * A responsive Navigation bar that allows the user to easily browse throughtout the site either on mobile or desktop.
 The active page is also highlighted while in use for greater user experience.
 * Each page has a Book Me button that brings the user to the contact page to encourage interation with the clinic.
 * The home page has a large hero image to give maximum impact when landing on the page.